Marlon Anderson: New York Mets

 One week later, on July 19, Anderson was called up to play for the Mets.
 He started his first game back with the Mets against the Dodgers, the team that had just released him.
 He had a 2-RBI single in that game.

 On August 29, 2007, Anderson was part of a controversial call between the Mets and second-place Philadelphia Phillies at a game at Citizens Bank Park.
 With the Phillies leading 6-5 with one out and the bases loaded in the ninth inning, Shawn Green hit a high-chop ground ball to shortstop.
 In trying to break up a double play, Anderson slid into Tadahito Iguchi, the Phillies second baseman.
 The second base umpire, C.B.
 Bucknor, called him out on interference, resulting in a double play.
 Replays of the incident showed that Green would have easily beaten out the play.
 The Mets would go on to lose the final game of the series, resulting in a critical four-game sweep by the Phils, who would eventually take the division on the final day of the season from the Mets.

 Anderson signed a two-year contract worth $2.2 million to return to the Mets in 2008.
 On May 23, 2008, he seriously injured his hamstring in a game against the Colorado Rockies on a groundout.

 On April 11, 2009, the Mets designated Anderson for assignment.
 Later that week, he was released by the Mets.

 Newark Bears

 On June 14, 2009, Anderson signed with the Newark Bears of the independent Atlantic League.
+In 7 games he hit .240/.321/.240 with 0 home runs and 1 RBI.